Plantar Fasciitis Treatment

 Relieve the Pain of Plantar Fasciitis with Extracorporeal Pulse Activation Technology (EPAT)

 Plantar fasciitis treatment can greatly improve quality of life for sufferers of plantar fasciitis.
 Heel pain beginning as a dull ache, progressing to a sharp stabbing pain or a constant throb is often a result of plantar fasciitis.
 Your most tender areas may be the center of your heel and the inside and bottom foot area where your heel and arch meet.
 If you have plantar fasciitis, you know the pain and frustration brought by this condition.
 Unfortunately, many of the treatment options don’t always relieve the heel pain of plantar fasciitis.
-The good news is that Triad Foot Center now provides a non-invasive EPAT treatment that does provide pain relief for our patients.
+The good news is that Triad Foot & Ankle Center now provides a non-invasive EPAT treatment that does provide pain relief for our patients.

 Extracorporeal Pulse Activation Technology (EPAT) Treatment